Author Archives: cath

 Tullis Rennie ‘Safe Operating Space’ album release and tour dates

 I’m out and about this week with the live band for Tullis Rennie’s ‘Safe Operating Space’ project.
 We had a fantastic night in Hastings on Saturday and we’re looking forward to bringing the music to London on Thursday – tickets for our early show at the Vortex are on sale now from the venue website.
 Between now and then we’re also playing a showcase set at Bristol Beacon, then this coming weekend Tullis heads up to Manchester and Glasgow for two solo A/V shows.
 If any of the dates are near you, I highly recommend checking this project out.
-Tullis’s music is great and the combination of electronic and acoustic spaces is fresh and exciting.
+Tullis’ music is great and the combination of electronic and acoustic spaces is fresh and exciting.

-The Safe Operating Space album is out now on Efpi Records.
+The Safe Operating Space album is out now on Efpi Records:

 Solo set at hcmf//